yaobinwen/Robin-on-Security/Notes/Attack-surface.md

 - Weak ACLs in the registry
 - Weak ACLs on shares

+[4] also provides a list to help identify the attack surface.

 ### 2.2 History of known vulnerabilities in previous development

 The second source is the history of known vulnerabilities associated with previous development.
 Per [3], "Determining the root cause of old vulnerabilities is good for fixing them and preventing future occurrences, and it is also valuable information that can be used in determining the attack surface."